 The Governor's Budget Bill (AB 68 / SB 111) would repeal the work search waiver provisions in statute as created by Act 370, restore the applicable statutes to their pre-Act 370 language, and direct the Department to establish work search waivers by administrative rule.

-Repeal Work Search and Work Registration Waivers from Statute 2.
-Proposed Statutory Changes1 Section 108.04 (2) (a) (intro.) of the statutes is amended to read: Except as provided in pars. par. (b) to (bd), sub.
+Repeal Work Search and Work Registration Waivers from Statute

+Section 108.04 (2) (a) (intro.) of the statutes is amended to read:

+Except as provided in pars. par. (b) to (bd), sub.
 (16) (am) and (b), and s.
-108.062 (10) and (10m) and as otherwise expressly provided, a claimant is eligible for benefits as to any given week only if all of the following apply: Section 108.04 (2) (a) 3. of the statutes is repealed and recreated to read: The claimant conducts a reasonable search for suitable work during that week and provides verification of that search to the department.
+108.062 (10) and (10m) and as otherwise expressly provided, a claimant is eligible for benefits as to any given week only if all of the following apply:

+Section 108.04 (2) (a) 3. of the statutes is repealed and recreated to read:

+The claimant conducts a reasonable search for suitable work during that week and provides verification of that search to the department.
 The search for suitable work must include at least 4 actions per week that constitute a reasonable search as prescribed by rule of the department.
 In addition, the department may, by rule, require a claimant to take more than 4 reasonable work search actions in any week.
 The department shall require a uniform number of reasonable work search actions for similar types of claimants.
 This subdivision does not apply to a claimant if the department determines that the claimant is currently laid off from employment with an employer but there is a reasonable expectation of reemployment of the individual by that employer.
-In determining whether the claimant has a reasonable expectation of reemployment by an employer, the department shall request the employer to verify the claimant's employment status and shall consider all of the following: - a.
-The history of layoffs and reemployments by the employer. - b.
-Any information that the employer furnished to the claimant or the department concerning the claimant's anticipated reemployment date. - c.
-Whether the claimant has recall rights with the employer under the terms of any applicable collective bargaining agreement. - 1 Subject to revision to ensure cross-references are corrected.
-Repeal Work Search and Work Registration Waivers from Statute Section 108.04 (2) (b) of the statutes is repealed and recreated to read: The department may, by rule, establish waivers from the registration for work requirement under par. (a) 2. and the work search requirement under par. (a) 3.
-Section 108.04 (2) (bb) of the statutes is repealed.
+In determining whether the claimant has a reasonable expectation of reemployment by an employer, the department shall request the employer to verify the claimant's employment status and shall consider all of the following:

+a.
+The history of layoffs and reemployments by the employer.

+b.
+Any information that the employer furnished to the claimant or the department concerning the claimant's anticipated reemployment date.

+c.
+Whether the claimant has recall rights with the employer under the terms of any applicable collective bargaining agreement.

+Repeal Work Search and Work Registration Waivers from Statute par. (a) 2. and the work search requirement under par. (a) 3.

+Section 108.04 (2) (b) of the statutes is repealed and recreated to read: